 Woodland Birds, Pacific Northwest

-The Bewicks wren prefer to inhabit brushy areas with thick undergrowth.
-It can be found in areas such as yards, orchards, stream sides, and forests.
+The Bewick’s wren prefers to inhabit brushy areas with thick undergrowth.
+It can be found in areas such as yards, orchards, streamsides, and forests.
 It is a cavity nest builder and will build its nest in almost any cavity.
-The Bewicks Wren prefers to build nests in low places.
+The Bewick’s Wren prefers to build nests in low places.
 It will even nest under bushes or brush heaps, but will also use birdhouses.

-Males sings a song which is similar to a song sparrow’s song during mating season.
-Bewicks wrens usually start nesting early in February.
-A pair will usually raises one brood per season.
+Males sing a song which is similar to a song sparrow’s song during mating season.
+Bewick’s wrens usually start nesting early in February.
+A pair will usually raise one brood per season.
 However, two broods are not that unusual.

 It feeds mainly on insects and spiders.
-It finds it food by foraging along the ground and through the trees.
+It finds its food by foraging along the ground and through the trees.